algotyrnt/algotyrnt/README.md

 # Hi there!
 I'm Punjitha, aka algotyrnt. 👋

-I'm a computer science enthusiast with a passion for turning ideas into powerful solutions.
+I'm a computer science undergraduate with a passion for turning ideas into powerful solutions.
 I love breaking things to understand how they work and often find myself diving deep into the rabbit holes of theoretical computer science.

 Beyond development, I am strongly interested in research and development.
 I love exploring cutting-edge technologies, experimenting with new ideas, and pushing the boundaries of what's possible.